 WHY DO I NEED THIS?

-Therapists licensed to practice in Minnesota (including pre-licensed therapists) must follow strict rules of practice governed by State Laws, Federal Laws and the professional rules of practice.
-In addition, therapists are naturally exposed to a lot of liability and legal issues due to the sensitive nature of their clients as well as the high stakes for which their works depends on.
-Healthcare and business attorney David Holt has created a tailored legal package to protect therapists as they launch a successful practice.
-The last thing a therapist should worry about is defending herself in court.
-Court costs for therapist rule violations can easily cost 10x times the amount of this package ($15,000 would probably be a good deal in most cases…) Why risk your license and your professional career right out of the gate?
+Behavioral Health Professionals licensed to practice in Minnesota must follow strict rules of practice governed by State Laws, Federal Laws and the professional rules of practice.
+In addition, behavioral health practitioners are naturally exposed to a lot of liability and legal issues due to the sensitive nature of their clients as well as the high stakes for which their works depends on.
+Healthcare and business attorney David Holt has created a tailored legal package to protect behavioral health practitioners as they launch a successful practice.
+The last thing a medical professional should worry about is defending herself in court.
+Court costs for rule violations can easily cost 10x times the amount of this package ($15,000 would probably be a good deal in most cases…) Why risk your license and your professional career right out of the gate?
 Let an experienced healthcare and business attorney do all of the worrying for you so you can focus on what is really important, your patients’ health.

 Here is what each form/agreement includes in plain English.